zsiki/GeoEasy/doc/step_by_step.rst

 Stations have to be oriented to be used in intersection.
 Right mouse button click on point *5004* in the graphic window and select **Intersection** from the popup menu.
 A list of possible intersection directions are displayed in the selection window.
-The fieldbook name and the point numbers are shown in the list (if more fieldbooks are loaded, stations from any fieldbook can be used).
+The field-book name and the point numbers are shown in the list (if more field-books are loaded, stations from any field-book can be used).
 Select two directions *11* and *12* (best intersection angle).

 .. figure:: images/intersection.png